MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-212.md

 * Give feedback to the user that the application is listening to their voice.

 >[!NOTE]
 >The **Microphone** capability must be declared for an app to record from the microphone.
-This is done for you already in Holograms 212, but keep this in mind for your own projects.
+This is done for you already in MR Input 212, but keep this in mind for your own projects.
 >
 >1.
 In the Unity Editor, go to the player settings by navigating to "Edit > Project Settings > Player"
 >2.
 Click on the "Universal Windows Platform" tab